Bradycardia during sleep

 • is a normal physiological response due to increased vagal tone

-• usually doesn’t warrant investigations
+• usually does not warrant investigations

-Differential Diagnoses for causes of bradycardia
+Differential diagnoses for causes of bradycardia

 • Normal physiology

-• Cardiac (eg heart block +/- junctional rhythm, long QT syndrome, SA node dysfunction)
+• Cardiac eg heart block +/- junctional rhythm, long QT syndrome, SA node dysfunction

-• Neurological (eg raised intracranial pressure, autonomic dysregulation)
+• Neurological eg raised intracranial pressure, autonomic dysregulation

-• Metabolic (eg electrolyte abnormalities, anorexia nervosa, hypothyroidism, hypothermia)
+• Metabolic eg electrolyte abnormalities, anorexia nervosa, hypothyroidism, hypothermia

-• Medications (eg steroids, clonidine, opioids, beta blockers)
+• Medications eg steroids, clonidine, opioids, beta blockers

 • Hypoventilation and sleep apnoea

-• Vagal stimulation (eg in neonates or infants: reflux, apnoea, immature respiratory regulation)
+• Vagal stimulation eg in neonates or infants: reflux, apnoea, immature respiratory regulation

 Management

-• Ensure bradycardia confirmed manually
+• Confirm bradycardia manually

 • Check other vital signs